-1. Call to Order
+- 1. Call to Order

-2. Certification of Notice and Quorum
+- 2. Certification of Notice and Quorum

-- 3. Review and Approval of Minutes of the Previous Meeting held on November 8, 2019 - Ratification of the approval on the Purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC. - Approval on the Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange - 6.
-Election of Independent Directors - 7.
-Other Matters - 8.
-Adjournment
+- 3. Review and Approval of Minutes of the Previous Meeting held on November 8, 2019

+- 4. Discussion on the purchase of Wavemaker US Fund Management Holdings, LLC.

+- 5. Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the available authorized capital stock

+- 6. Approval of the Application for Additional Listing of the Subscription Shares with the Philippine Stock Exchange

+- 7. Election of Independent Directors

+- 8. Other Matters

+- 9. Adjournment